AccountGo/accountgo/docs/README.md

 ## Build and run "Api" (Back-end)
 1. Change directory to Api project folder
 1. Build the project `dotnet build`
-1. Update database connection.
-Open `appsettings.json` and change the connection string.
-You may want to change `DevelopmentConnectionString` as we will be running the api in `Development` mode shortly.
+1. Use the `launchsettings.json` to change database connection `DBSERVER`, `DBUSERID` and `DBPASSWORD`.
+The `appsettings.json` contain connectionstring but need to supply some values.
 1. Run the api, execute `dotnet run`.
-Note that there is no `launchsettings.json` included in the repository, thus, the following bullets are important.
     * To run in development mode, execute `dotnet run --environment Development`
     * To change it to specific port, execute `dotnet run --environment Development server.urls=http://+:8001`.
 It could be any port as you like, but the front-end is hard-coded to call api on port http://localhost:8001.
 So change the front-end as too.
 By default, port is open to 5000 and 5001 (http and https respectively).
 1. To test if Api is running correctly, you can simply call one **GET** endpoint. e.g. http://localhost:8001/api/sales/customers.
 This will return list of customers in JSON format.